matrix-io/matrix-malos-zwave/README.md

 * Enable wireless configuration of Z/IP Gateway: **wired** [optional]
 * Wired network interface where the ZIP Client will be connected to: **eth0** [optional]

 You will then be prompted to reboot your device.
-Select "yes," and ssh back into your Raspberry Pi.
+Select "yes," then wait for your Pi to shutdown (do not force reboot at this point, background processes have to finish running before shutdown is initiated).
+Once rebooted, ssh back into your Raspberry Pi.

 You could check if the zipgateway are runing with `more /tmp/zipgateway.log`:
 ```bash